This article aims at detailing the workflow and best practices to use Pix4D products for real estate purposes with a Parrot Bebop 2 to capture images.

-- How to transfer the images to Pix4Dmodel cloud?
+- How to transfer the images to Pix4Dcloud?

 - Share, publish, export to 3rd party software or 3D print your 3D model

-For real estate applications with a Bebop 2, Pix4Dmodel is a hybrid solution that gives unlimited access to Pix4D desktop, cloud and app.
-Additional information about Real Estate and Pix4Dmodel can be found on Pix4D website.
+For real estate applications with a Bebop 2, Pix4Dcloud is a solution that gives access to the Cloud platform of Pix4D.
+Additional information about Real estate can be found on the Pix4D website.

 Pix4D Support Site provides a wealth of information with many articles in the knowledge base.

-Pix4D Forum allows to share experience and interact with the Support Team.
+Pix4D Community allows the users to share experience and interact with the Support Team.

-Parrot Customer Support also gives access to a personalized help.
+Parrot Customer Support also gives access to personalized help.

-The general workflow that is suggested consists in the following steps:
+The general workflow that is suggested consists of the following steps:

-1. Plan and fly a mission with Bebop 2 and Pix4Dcapture app.
+1. Plan and fly a mission with Bebop 2 and the Pix4Dcapture app.

-2. Transfer the images from the drone to the device and upload the mission to the cloud.
+2. Transfer the images from the drone to the device and upload the mission to Pix4Dcloud.

-3. Process on the cloud with default settings.
+3. Process on Pix4Dcloud with the applied default settings.

 4. Share, publish, export to 3rd party software or 3D print your 3D model.

-The Getting Started provides the basis for understanding the app: 202557269 (Android and iOS).
+The Getting Started provides the basis for understanding the app: Pix4Dcapture - Getting Started (Android and iOS).
 It is recommended to carefully read the instructions before going to the field and starting the first flight.
-The app connects to Bebop 2 with or without a remote controller.
-For more information: 213226623.

 Different types of mission can be selected depending on the purpose of the mapping.
-For more information:209960726.
+For more information:(Android, iOS) Which type of mission to choose.
 For real estate applications, a simple grid mission combined with a circular mission would be a good option.

-There are three ways to upload the images to the cloud:
+There are three ways to upload the images to Pix4Dcloud:

 1. Through Pix4Dcapture: Synchronizing consists in generating the Pix4D project file (.p4d) on the mobile device and transferring the images from the drone.
-This can be done on the field right after the flight or later in the office: 204716225 (Android), 204057579 (iOS).
-Then the mission can be uploaded to the cloud when Internet connection is available.
+This can be done on the field right after the flight or later in the office: How to synchronize and upload a mission to the cloud

-Once the images are uploaded to the cloud, the processing starts automatically on Pix4D servers and a notification is send by email to confirm the status of the project.
+Once the images are uploaded to Pix4Dcloud, the processing starts automatically on Pix4D servers and a notification is sent by email to confirm the status of the project.
 When the processing is completed, a second email is sent with the direct link to access the project.

 The following instructions explain how to share the model and download the inputs or outputs: